Offline Navigation + LoRa Communication

 Web Flasher

 Use Google Chrome or Microsoft Edge over HTTPS with a USB data cable.
-The browser installer currently targets the ESP32-S3 builds.
+Pick the card that matches the radio chip on your hardware.

 ESP32-S3